 Use industry-leading assessments.
 Assessments can help you make best-fit education and career choices.
-Assess your values and skills using MySECO self-assessments, which may include Career Key and Strong Interest Explorer.
+Assess your values and skills using self-assessments, which may include Career Key and Strong Interest Explorer.

 Narrow your interests.
 Use the MySECO Research Occupations tool and the Occupational Outlook Handbook to find job descriptions, work environments, education/licensure requirements and salaries for hundreds of occupations.

 Investigate programs and schools.
 Review the articles Choosing a College: The Basics or Resources for Choosing a School.
-Use College Search and the College Scorecard query tools to narrow your search.
+Use the College Search and College Scorecard query tools to narrow your search.

 Locate a mentor.
 Look for a mentor in your career field through Blue Star Families to discuss schools, programs, suggested coursework, internships and activities.
 Be sure to also check out the Military Spouse eMentor Program, where you can receive personalized career guidance, advice, support and inspiration from more experienced military spouses.
-For more information on finding the perfect mentor for your specific needs, view the Military Spouse Mentoring Programs article on MySECO.
+For more information on finding the perfect mentor for your specific needs, visit the Military Spouse Mentoring Programs article on MySECO.

 If you are working, have a family or are returning to school after a long period away from the classroom, your challenges may differ from a high school student going directly to college.
 Set reasonable expectations and goals.

 - Start slowly.
 Avoid the temptation to overload your schedule.
 Get a sense of course work and exams schedules throughout the term.
-Consider less demanding courses until you get in the groove.
+Consider enrolling in less demanding courses until you get in the groove.
 Take fewer credits and excel instead of struggling with too many courses.

 Ease your transition back to school by using the following tips and resources: